Menu

 Bad Bills:

-• Public Records and Meetings/Chief of Domestic Security (HB 1473/SB 1634): Would allow the state to punish advocacy and civil society groups while hiding the reasons from the public.
+• Secret Designation Process (HB 1473/SB 1634): Would allow the state to declare advocacy and civil rights organizations as “domestic terrorists” through a secretive process that hides the reasons from the public.

-• Governmental Agency Publication of Advertisements and Public Notices (HB 1009) & Legal Notices (SB 380): Will make it even harder to find and track public/legal notices.
+• Publication of Public Notices (HB 1009 / SB 380): Will make it even harder for Floridians to find and track public and legal notices by removing requirements for publication in centralized locations.

 Good Bills:

-• Employee Protections (SB 92): Prohibits adverse actions against employees or independent contractors for disclosing information to the Commission on Ethics.
+• Whistleblower Protections (SB 92 / HB 139): Prohibits adverse actions against employees or independent contractors for disclosing information to the Commission on Ethics.

-• Public Records (HB 437/SB 770): Helps address the issue of state, county, and local government agencies delaying, denying, or outright ignoring public records requests from Floridians.
+• Access to Public Records (HB 437/SB 770): Helps address the issue of state, county, and local government agencies delaying, denying, or outright ignoring public records requests from Floridians.

 • Candidate Qualification (SB 62/HB 91): Requires candidates to be registered with their party for 365 days before qualifying, helping to close a loophole that enables election manipulation.